tetris245/ULTRAbc/README.md

 * New commands:
   - ubc to display UBC version (+ more info if welcome message in main hall is enabled)
   - ustatus to display current status of UBC settings
-* Changed the arousal level that is required to trigger the vibe effect from other players in the Moaner
+* Changed the arousal level that is required to trigger the vibe effect from other visible players in the Moaner
 * Improved the uhelp command by adding the settings option and removing the features option
 * Updated the invisible commands
 * Updated the npcpunish command to include local saving